jctejadilla/app-dev/README.md

 He was known as ==The Boy Who Lived==.

+H₂O — because even wizards need water for potion-making.

-The Triwizard Tournament took place in the 4th year, or Year⁴.
+The Triwizard Tournament took place in the 4th year, or Year<sup>4</sup>.